CoderDennis/decorum/README.md

 ## ElixirConf EU 2024

-I will be presenting a talk about internal shrinking and this library at [ElixirConf EU 2024](https://www.elixirconf.eu/talks/the-magic-of-internal-shrinking-for-property-based-testing/) in Lisbon on April 18-19.
+I gave a talk about internal shrinking and this library at [ElixirConf EU 2024](https://www.elixirconf.eu/talks/the-magic-of-internal-shrinking-for-property-based-testing/).